seratch/python-slack-scim/README.md

 * [SCIM (System for Cross-domain Identity Management)](http://www.simplecloud.info/)
 * [Slack SCIM API](https://api.slack.com/scim)

+## Important Notice

+We had critical bugs in v1.0.x series.
+Please use v1.1.0 or higher.

 ## Getting Started

 It's pretty easy and intuitive to use this library 😉 Try with your admin user token!